tolauwae/phd-thesis/src/oop/oop.typ

 In this section, we present the semantics of out-of-place debugging for WebAssembly. // todo add unifying section In order to have sound and complete semantics, we need to make two key assumptions about the stateful operations in the system.
-These assumption are not specific for WebAssembly and can be ensured for a wide range of stateful operations expressed in any programming language:
+These assumptions are not specific for WebAssembly and can be ensured for a wide range of stateful operations expressed in any programming language:

 //Before delving into the formal semantics of our out-of-place debugger, we discuss
 // followed by a brief discussion of the WebAssembly semantics underlying our formalization.